tcorral/javascript-challenges-book/objects2/README.md

 ---

-Explain what this is happening:
+Explain why this is happening:

 ```js